amoss/blog/blog/data/example.rst

 ===================================
-Example to demonstrate .rst subset used by parser
+Example to demonstrate .rst dialect used by parser
 ===================================
 :Author: Dr Andrew Moss
 :Date:   October, 2017
 :Style:  Page

 The parser is written from scratch based on the .rst specification located `here <docutils.sourceforge.net/docs/ref/rst/restructuredtext.html>`_.